josemotta/IoT.Starter.Pi.Thing/README.md

 For the same reason mentioned before, the `home-web` should follow the API customization.

 As an example, the `GetZoneTemperature` operation is implemented.
 The simple solution take in account that only one DS18B20 temperature sensor is available.
-The code is added to `EnvironmentApi` controller and extract temperature info from `/sys/bus/w1/devices/28-00000523113b/w1_slave`.
+The code is added to `EnvironmentApi` controller and extracts temperature info from `/sys/bus/w1/devices/28-00000523113b/w1_slave`.

         /// <param name="zoneId"></param>
         /// <response code="200">Zone temperature</response>